sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 Internal server error.
 ***

-## `Delete Hybrid Client`
+## `Delete hybrid client`

 Delete a Hybrid Client.
-It can take up to one hour
-            for deletion to manifest in the authentication process.
+It can take up to one hour for deletion to manifest in the authentication process.
 Access tokens issued to this Client will be valid until their expiration.
 Refresh tokens issued to this will be valid up to one hour after deletion.

 ### Request